SnapStream Blog

 First and foremost, let me start by saying, “Welcome to the family “Last Week Tonight,” John Oliver, and the entire team of producers, editors, and show writers!”

 In case you haven’t heard, “Last Week Tonight with John Oliver” selected SnapStream’s TV recording and search technology to help build the TV clips and content that will be used on the show.
-(Here is the press releaselast-week-tonight-with-john-oliver)
+(Here is the press release)

 Need an example?
 Next time you tune in (the show airs every Sunday on HBO) watch for the pop-up TV clips that John Oliver references throughout the show.
 Those clips are pulled using SnapStream!